-It all has to do the intramuscular adipose tissue.
+It all has to do with the intramuscular adipose tissue.
 Think steak marbling.
 The extra fat in between the muscle increases the size of the limb and as a result, improves the angle at which the joint has to move.
 This makes it easier to lift the load.

 The most efficient geometry of muscle attachment to bone is where the muscle is pulling perpendicular to the length of the ball, i.e., at ninety degrees.
 Angles of less than ninety degrees are less efficient.
 Forces there are lost in a trigonometric fashion.
 When the intramuscular spaces are increased with fat, the angle at which the muscles attach to the arms or legs becomes less acute, i.e. closer to the ninety-degree ideal and therefore more efficient.